jvxtaposed/CSE182/README.md

 ### Homework/Assignments

+- Submit the code and the output (text file) for the assignment via Gradescope.
 - Late assignment policy.
 10% off for each day after the submission deadline.
 - No submission accepted 3 days beyond due date.
 - Regrade requests must be made on Gradescope, within 7 days after graded assignments are returned.
 No regrade request will be accepted subsequently.